Investor Relations

 (2) Risks concerning fluctuations in currency exchange

 TDK conducts business activities globally.
-Indeed, more than 90% of net consolidated sales are accounted for by overseas sales, and many transactions are conducted in currencies other than the yen, such as the U.S. dollar or euro.
+Indeed, 93% of net consolidated sales are accounted for by overseas sales, and many transactions are conducted in currencies other than the yen, such as the U.S. dollar or euro.
 A sudden appreciation of the yen against these currencies could affect earnings such as by reducing net sales and operating income.
 In order to mitigate these risks, TDK is working to purchase more raw materials in foreign currencies and increase the local procurement of supplies consumed overseas.
 Foreign currency fluctuations also give rise to conversion differences with respect to our investments in overseas assets and liabilities, which are converted into yen in our consolidated financial statements.
-We estimate that appreciation of one yen against the U.S. dollar and euro would push down TDK group’s annual operating profit by about 2 billion yen and 600 million yen respectively.
+We estimate that appreciation of one yen against the U.S. dollar and euro would push down TDK Group’s annual operating profit by about 2 billion yen and 300 million yen respectively.
 Measures are taken against fluctuations in foreign currency exchange rates, including procuring foreign currency-denominated funds and concluding forward foreign exchange contracts; however, sudden or significant fluctuations in exchange rates could have a significant adverse effect on TDK's financial position and business results.

 (Major Countermeasures)